TsinghuaWangZiXuan/FlyTracking/README.md

     API/yolov5/config/train_config.yaml

-Then, put your datasets (images and annotation) in corresponding foldes:
+Then, put your datasets (images and annotation) in corresponding folders:

     API/yolov5/data/